-In accordance with AS 1926.2-2007, tool sheds, garages, barbeques and enclosed non- habitable buildings should be located outside the swimming pool area.
+Appendix B of AS 1926.2-2007 contains informative guidance that tool sheds, garages, barbeques and enclosed non- habitable buildings should be located outside the swimming pool area.
 This is to reduce the likelihood of self-closing gates being propped open to gain access to those buildings.
-The risk that a child may be hidden by or within a structure is considerable, reducing the ability to adequately supervise children within the swimming pool area.